allenyin55/Neither/README.md

 # Neither
-A repo for the app Neither
+A repo for the android app Neither